Coronavirus – health and wellbeing

 Children’s guide to coronavirus created by the Children’s Commissioner for England

-Covibook is an interactive resource designed to support and reassure children aged 7 and under, for you to work through with your child to explain the emotions that they might be experiencing
+Covibook is an interactive resource designed to support and reassure children aged 7 and under, for you to work through with your child to explain the emotions that they might be experiencing.
+Available in several languages.

 A video by psychology and therapy services in London about supporting neurodiverse children during self-isolation

-Young Minds – Talking to your child about Coronavirus and 10 tips from their Parents Helpline to support family wellbeing
+Young Minds – Talking to your child about Coronavirus and tips to support family mental wellbeing

 The Schools Wellbeing Service is also running virtual workshops for parents on issues like anxiety and sleep, catch up coffee mornings where you can chat and ask questions, and specific Q&A sessions with a primary mental health worker and a nurse.
 Email them to find out more.

-East Sussex: If you are concerned about issues such as anxiety, wellbeing and behaviour you can call the new ISEND Parents and Carers Helpline to get advice from an educational psychologist.
-Call 01273 481967 and leave a message.
-ISEND educational psychology service have also written a guide for parents about emotional wellbeing that you can use to help your child manage emotions like anxiety whilst at home.
+East Sussex: If you are concerned about issues such as anxiety, wellbeing and behaviour speak to your school first.
+The ISEND helpline for parent carers of children with SEND run by educational psychologists reopened on 18 January in response to the new lockdown.
+Any parent of a child or young person with SEND can call the ISEND telephone number 01273 481967 at any time and leave a message saying that you would like to talk to an EP.
+Your child does not need to have an EHCP.
+The educational psychology service have a guide for parents about emotional wellbeing that you can use to help your child manage emotions like anxiety whilst at home.

-Young people: Young people (13-25) can use a new e-welbeing website which has launched earlier than planned so it can help during the CV19 crisis.
+Young people: Young people (13-25) can use a new e-wellbeing website which launched earlier than planned so it can help during the COVID-19 crisis.
 It is an accessible guide to the mental health services available to young people in Sussex.
 It will also help them identify self help resources relevant to how they are feeling at the moment.

 14-25 year olds living in East Sussex can access support through i-rock, which offers advice and support on emotional and mental wellbeing, The service continues to offer an 11-6pm provision daily through virtual clinic software, telephone or email.
 Young people interested in accessing support, whether or not they have used i-rock before, should make an initial enquiry by emailing email@example.com More information on i-rock